 America inaugurated a new president, Brittan triggered article 50, and North Korea tested ballistic missiles, all the while, the globe continues to get warmer.
 With headlines like those, it makes any accomplishments or activities in my life seem hardly worth noting.
 Perhaps the best thing about being an Expat in Germany is that it is like living on cloud 9, so despite being a news and politics junkie, I maintain a high degree of happiness.

 I often talk about how my life’s story began when I was a Rotary Youth Exchange Student in Germany.
-In February I had an opportunity to return for the first time to where it all started in Oldenburg.
+In February, I had an opportunity to return for the first time to where it all started in Oldenburg.

 My very favorite German tradition is native to this northwest region of Germany.
 It is called a Kohlfahrt, which translates roughly to “kale walk.”
-Winter time is high-season for kale in this part of the world.
+Wintertime is a high-season for kale in this part of the world.
 To celebrate the end of the winter kale harvest, locals go on a Kohlfahrt.
 We loaded up a wagon with beer and schnapps, tied shot glasses around our necks on a string, and headed out into the countryside for a few hours of winter wilderness walking and drinking games.

 The whole thing ends at a restaurant where there is live music, more drinks, lots of food, and of course: kale!

 From the High Atlas mountains to the ancient bazaars of Fez, a week in Morocco was a highlight of 2017, not just March.
-Despite still being in recovery from a knee surgery just three months earlier, I was able to keep up with some light hiking in the mountains and walking throughout the rugged terrain of the cities.
+Despite still being in recovery from knee surgery only three months earlier, I was able to keep up with some light hiking in the mountains and walking throughout the rugged terrain of the cities.
 I had no appreciation for how vast and diverse Morocco was until I visited.
-Morocco is home to the second-highest mountain in all of Africa, the oldest pedestrian-only city center in the world, pristine coastline, and the Sahara Desert.
+Morocco is home to the second-highest mountain in Africa, the oldest pedestrian-only city center in the world, pristine coastline, and the Sahara Desert.

 Also: I got a haircut!

-Spartan Races take place all over the world and are a true feat of strength.
+Spartan Races take place all over the world and are a real feat of strength.
 They involve a 5km (minimum) run with dozens of obstacles in the way.
 The obstacles include climbing, jumping, crawling, swimming, lifting, spear-throwing, and other feats.
 If you fail at an obstacle, you have to do 50 burpees.
 To say this was difficult for me would be quite the understatement.
-But I finished and it was awesome.
+But I finished, and it was awesome.
 I look forward to running again next year with the trivago team!

-trivago really empowered a lot of personal travel for me this year.
-In September, trivago booked out a whole cruise ship and took all employees on a private cruise to Norway and to Denmark.
+trivago empowered a lot of personal travel for me this year.
+In September, trivago booked out a whole cruise ship and took all employees on a private cruise to Norway and Denmark.
 The cruise had live music every night.
 The destinations had curated activities.
 The train to and from the boat was a dance club on rails.
 If you haven’t read it yet, check out my article about trivago on Tour 2017 and see the video of the party train.

 Here I am in Norway with a moose.

 To celebrate the 500th anniversary of the Reformation, which began in Germany when Martin Luther nailed his Ninety-five Theses to the door of a church in Wittenberg, the German government saw it fit to give us a 5-day weekend.
 Woo hoo!
 So I headed off to Italy with a group of friends.
-We rented a car and road-tripped through Milan, Lake Como, Bergamo and Parma.
+We rented a car and road-tripped through Milan, Lake Como, Bergamo, and Parma.

 Funny thing: it still felt like home.

 My 2018 is already off to a crazy start.
-In the next 6 weeks, I will visit Ireland, Scotland, London (twice), Switzerland, and Amsterdam, all while continuing to grow in my career at trivago and living life here in Düsseldorf.
+In the next six weeks, I will visit Ireland, Scotland, London (twice), Switzerland, and Amsterdam, all while continuing to grow in my career at trivago and living life here in Düsseldorf.

 I wish you and yours a very happy new year!
-I hope that 2017 was great for you and that 2018 will be even more wonderful.
+I hope that 2017 was great for you and that 2018 will be even more remarkable.
 Please, feel free to leave a comment below with your new year reflections!